Millennials’ Financial Habits: A Breakdown Of Characteristics, Priorities And Purchase Decisions

 When it comes to millennials and their priorities, they’re a bit different when compared to other generations.
 Let’s take a look at what millennials are prioritizing these days.

 They’re Not As Interested In Getting Married At A Young Age

-In its research on millennials, Goldman Sachs reported that these young adults tend to get married at a younger age than even the generation immediately preceding them.
+In its research on millennials, Goldman Sachs reported that these young adults tend to get married at an older age than even the generation immediately preceding them:

 - In 2012, just 23% of millennials from the ages of 18 to 31 were married and living in their own households.

 - Compare that with 1981.
 Back then, 43% of adults from 18 to 31 were married.

 - In 1968, 56% of these adults were married and living in their own household.

 Researchers have discovered that millennials are more focused on staying healthy than previous generations were:

 - org found that 69% of young adults in 1998 disapproved of people who smoked one or more packs of cigarettes a day.
 In 2013, that figure rose to 83%.